boralyl/boralyl.github.io/_posts/2019-07-09-tips_for_creating_a_3d_floorplan_using_sweethome3d.md

 some tips for creating your own 3D floorplan for use in home assistant.
 I'm going to focus more on things that I wish I knew when I first got started.

-Before you start using [SweetHome3D](http://www.sweethome3d.com/), I highly reccomend that you check out [this video](https://www.youtube.com/watch?v=HBXIOj5ndo4&feature=youtu.be) from [DrZzS](https://www.youtube.com/channel/UC7G4tLa4Kt6A9e3hJ-HO8ng) that goes over the basics of creating your floorplan.
+Before you start using [SweetHome3D](http://www.sweethome3d.com/), I highly recommend that you check out [this video](https://www.youtube.com/watch?v=HBXIOj5ndo4&feature=youtu.be) from [DrZzS](https://www.youtube.com/channel/UC7G4tLa4Kt6A9e3hJ-HO8ng) that goes over the basics of creating your floorplan.
 I found it extremely useful and it